ianmaclarty/amulet/doc/scene_nodes.md

 This node has no effect on rendering.
 Instead it records the value of the named uniform when rendering occurs.

-One use-case for this is to find the value of the model-view matrix (`MV`) at a specifc node without having to keep track of all the ancestor transforms.
-This could then be used to, for example, determine the position of a mouse click in a node's coordinate space, by taking the inverse of the matrix.
+This is useful for finding the value of the model-view matrix (`MV`) at a specific node without having to keep track of all the ancestor transforms.
+This could then be used to, for example, determine the position of a mouse click in a node's coordinate space, by taking the inverse of the model-view matrix.

 Fields: